babenkoivan/elastic-adapter/README.md

 ### Drop

-You can delete an index by its name:
+You can drop an index by its name:

 ```php
 $indexManager->drop('my_index');